D-sense/personal-website/content/about.md

 title = "About me"
 +++

-Hi, I am Adesina Hammed Hassan!
+Hi, I am Adesina Hammed Hassan.
 I work at The Linux Foundation as Software Engineer.

-I love writing and speaking about Go/Golang; (I am the organizer of Go/Golang meetups in Nigeria).
+I enjoy technical writing and speaking about Go/Golang; (I am the organizer of Go/Golang meetups in Nigeria).

-I am deeply in love with open source (and working to get more involved), specifically Go, Docker, Kubernetes, and others.
-One of my dreams is becoming a Google Developer Expert for Go.
-Right :)
+In my professional journey, I have honed my skills in designing and building robust software applications, employing both microservice and monolithic architectures.
+I take pride in my ability to create modular and resilient solutions.
+Furthermore, it has always been a cherished aspiration of mine to achieve the status of a Google Developer Expert in Go.

 I enjoy building solutions.
 Currently, I’m co-founding [GetTreasure (PolicyGenius for Africa)](https://gettreasure.com).